Type Ia supernova Hubble diagram with near-infrared and optical observations: SNe Ia as standardizable candles

-Careful inspection of the fits, however, revealed that the scatter in Fig.~\ref{f:g_fit}a arises from real differences between optical and NIR stretch.
+The LCs of the GOLD SN sample were fitted with the new templates with the NIR stretch $s_\mathrm{NIR}$ and the time of maximum as free fitting parameters.
+The NIR and the optical LC parameters are shown in Table~\ref{t:sne_g}.
+Figure~\ref{f:g_fit}a shows the NIR $vs.$ the optical stretch parameters.
+The best weighted least-squares linear fit to the points is shown with the solid line and it essentially coincides with the one-to-one correspondence $s_\mathrm{NIR}=s_\mathrm{opt}$.
+An inspection of the NIR LC fits suggests that the scatter in Fig.~\ref{f:g_fit}a most likely arises from real differences between optical and NIR stretch.
 In Fig.~\ref{f:nir_fits} are shown the fits of four SNe.
 The solid lines are the fits with $s_\mathrm{NIR}$ as a free parameter and the dotted lines with $s_\mathrm{NIR}=s_\mathrm{opt}$.
 It is evident that the LCs of \object{SN\,2002bo} and \object{SN\,2006et} are better fitted with $s_\mathrm{NIR}$ as a free parameter.
+In order to have $\chi^2/DoF=1$ ($DoF -$ degrees of freedom) with respect to the line defined by the $s_\mathrm{NIR}=s_\mathrm{opt}$ relation it was necessary to add the quantity $\sigma_s=0.05$ in quadrature to the uncertainties of $s_\mathrm{NIR}$.
+This can be interpreted as intrinsic scatter of the $s_\mathrm{NIR}-s_\mathrm{opt}$ relation.